Patti asked: How do I clean olive oil off of carpeting? I have off-white carpeting, and I spilled olive oil on the carpet.

 Steps to Remove the Oil:

-- Begin by soaking up as much of the oil as possible with one of the absorbent materials above.
+- For fresh stains, begin by soaking up as much of the oil as possible with one of the absorbent materials above.
 Press towels, newspapers or brown paper bags onto the area to soak up the oil.
 If using newspaper, do not allow the print to set on the carpet for long or the ink will transfer to the carpet.

 - Once a majority of the oil has been soaked up with the paper or cloths, cover it completely with cornstarch.
 Brush it over the area slightly to work it into the fibers.
 The cornstarch will soak up the oil from the fibers, leaving you with less to scrub out later on.